inguillen87/chatboc-frontend/README.md

 or scales in and out to draw attention.
 These effects use Framer Motion and can be combined with the existing `blinking` and `smiling` animations.

+## User vs admin authentication

+Final users sign up and log in through `/chatuserregisterpanel` and `/chatuserloginpanel`.
+These endpoints associate the account with the current business or municipality by reading the `X-Entity-Token` header.
+Admins continue to use `/register` and `/login` for their panel.
+The standalone pages `/user/register` and `/user/login` also mount these user panels and are hidden from the global widget.

 ## Widget integration guidelines
 Detailed requirements for the embedded widget can be found in [docs/widget-requirements.md](docs/widget-requirements.md).